Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 	*	`start-session` send session ID to the server as well as the user name and section and major mode.
 Normally, it will also include the problem name and the author name for custom problems.
 This will create an entry in the `session` table.
 	* `open-problem` - Client asks for the problem from the server or opens a local file.
 The message will include problem name and possibly section name and author name for custom problems.
 	*	`client-message` - Java/JavaScript exceptions and warnings.
 Messages associated with the dragoon code itself.
-	*	`ui-action` - Actions taken by the user on the interface, such as clicking on a menu or moving a node on the canvas, that are not problem-solving steps.
+	*	`ui-action` - Actions taken by the user on the interface, such as clicking on a menu, opening the node editor, or moving a node on the canvas, that are not problem-solving steps.
 We will not log keystrokes or mouse events but a level above it.
-Like switch tabs and open node editor, values added to the node editor *et cetera*.
- The JavaScript version will record going in and out of focus.
-See [`andes/drawing.js`](https://github.com/bvds/andes/blob/master/web-UI/andes/drawing.js) for an example.
  * `seek-help` -  Student request for help and the response.
-For Dragoon, this includes the "Demo" button.
+Not implemented yet in Dragoon (as of June 2014).
  *	`close-problem` - The student has closed the session.
 This may be missing if the session was interrupted (e.g. the network connection died).
  * `window-focus` - The student window goes in and out of focus after the session has been started.
+    See [`andes/drawing.js`](https://github.com/bvds/andes/blob/master/web-UI/andes/drawing.js) for an example.
 *	`message` - A `text` format field that holds actual log message.
 The format is specified in the section "Message Format" below.

 This table is analogous to the table `STEP_TRANSACTION` in Andes; see [`create_STEP_TRANSACTION.sql`](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_STEP_TRANSACTION.sql).
 The Andes table can be used to see how the `step` table should be formatted.